-Acknowledgements.
-We thank Nathan Urban and an anonymous reviewer for helpful comments.
-The research described in this paper was supported in part under the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory, a multiprogram national laboratory operated by Battelle for the U.S. Department of Energy.
-The Pacific Northwest National Laboratory is operated for the U.S. Department of Energy by Battelle Memorial Institute under contract DE-AC05-76RL01830.
-Support for B.K. was provided in part by the National Science Foundation through agreement CBET-1931641, the Indiana University Environmental Resilience Institute, and the Prepared for Environmental Change Grand Challenge initiative.
-Finally, the authors would like to thank Md.
-Monsur Hossain and Vincent Nguyen from Western Washington University for their contributions to model development, and the Nvidia Corporation for donating GPUs used in this research.
+Financial support.
+This research has been supported in part under the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory, a multiprogram national laboratory operated by Battelle for the US Department of Energy.
+The Pacific Northwest National Laboratory is operated for the US Department of Energy by the Battelle Memorial Institute under contract DE-AC05-76RL01830.
+Support for Ben Kravitz was provided in part by the National Science Foundation through agreement CBET-1931641, the Indiana University Environmental Resilience Institute, and the Prepared for Environmental Change Grand Challenge initiative.